Skip to content

 Rewards

-In the Waterfall network, each Validator is entitled to create blocks in certain slots of the Shard network, in accordance with assignments received from the Coordinating network.
+In the Waterfall network, each Verifier is entitled to create blocks in certain slots of the Shard network, in accordance with assignments received from the Coordinating network.
 As was previously mentioned, block producers in the Shard network are now able to receive tips, and they will be further rewarded with a portion of the transactions fee.
 In the Coordinating network, block creation is incentivized with minted rewards ( W i c ).
 According to the rules of the consensus protocol, a few committees participate in every block voting, and each of them has members chosen from among Coordinators.

 We consider that voting itself and the inclusion of a proposal and votes within a block are equally important to successfully achieve consensus.
 The key principles underlying the proposed scheme are that Coordinators should be rewarded in proportion to the significance of their contributions.
 Therefore, rewards are paid to: